In this tutorial we will show you how to setup static User Level Security in ASP.NET Report Maker. We will use the demo database for demonstration.

 For each user level, you can set refine the permission for different tables/views.
 Click OK to finish.

-Click the [Generate] button and ASPMaker will generate the required ASP scripts automatically.
+Click the [Generate] button and ASP.NET Report Maker will generate the required ASP.NET scripts automatically.

 According to the user level defined by us, users with "Sales"

-level has view and add permissions to the "Orders" table only.
+user level has view permission to the "Orders" table only.

 In the menu, you'll see no links to other reports.